naveentnj/Electric-Vehicle-DB-Query-Response-with-PaLM-and-Langchain/README.md

 ## Project Highlights

-- AtliQ Tees is a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
+- Nav EV is a multi brand car showroom that sells Tesla 'Tesla', 'Tata', 'Mahindra', 'Vel', 'Ford', 'Amigo' electric cars
 - Their inventory, sales and discounts data is stored in a MySQL database
 - We will build an LLM based question and answer system that will use following,
   - Google Palm LLM